England’s Inclusive Tourism Action Group (EITAG)

 Euan’s Guide is the disabled access review website used by disabled people to review, share and discover accessible places to visit.
 It now has thousands of disabled access reviews and listings for places all over the UK and beyond.

-The Family Holiday Association is a charity whose primary aim is to help more than 2 million struggling families access and benefit from a break away from home.
+The Family Holiday Charity's primary aim is to help more than 2 million struggling families access and benefit from a break away from home.

 Merlin Entertainments is a global leader in location-based, family entertainment and is one of the world’s largest attraction operators.
 They aim to be the attraction operator of choice for disabled visitors.